Project update - Jan. 30, 2017

 Plenary Infrastructure Calgary LP was chosen after extensive evaluations following an open, fair and competitive request-for-proposals process that began in August 2015.

 The facility is located in the Stoney Industrial Area at 12620 – 15 Street N.E.
-Earth construction has started with completion of the facility scheduled for early 2019.

 About the project